rogierhofboer/com.ikea.tradfri.gateway/README.md

 Thanks to lvhv91 for adding blinds support

+Thanks to Kjetil Haugland for adding the new scene support

 ## TODO
 - Fix issue where lights cannot be turned off anymore via Homey
 - Support renaming of devices (so Tradfri Gateway device names and Homey device names stay in sync)